cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 I decided to re-write the converter to play nicer in the Bio2BEL ecosystem, which worked for a while and then broke because its downstream dependency for parsing the database wasn't updated.
 I never got around to re-writing this _again_.

+I'm not sure what happened at PatientsLikeMe, but from LinkedIn I can tell that there was a mass migration of ex-Selventa to [Quartz Bio](https://www.quartz.bio/), who also appear to be [hiring BEL people](https://www.linkedin.com/jobs/view/knowledge-management-expert-quartzbio-at-precision-medicine-group-1714058313/) to join their team.
+After burning out from finishing my PhD in late 2019, I haven't been proactive about keeping up with many people (quarantine life isn't making me feel that kind of motivation either, which is categorically different from the entire day I spent researching and preparing this blog post), though I do personally know some of them and could ask...

 During my time at Fraunhofer, there were a lot of people working with BEL.
 Many of them made tools and algorithms that never got published, so unfortunately, they are not included in this history.